-Note that the vdip, vup, dbd1 and dbd2 parameters were intentionally set in the case study for demonstration purposes.
-Typically, for inverters not using momentary cessation, vdip is 0.9 and vup is 1.1, and the control deadbands match the voltage dip setup, i.e., dbd1 = vdip - 1 and dbd2 = vup - 1.
-Under this typical setting, there is no difference between the converted REEC\A and the original REEC\B for all operating conditions.
+It should be noted that the vdip, vup, dbd1 and dbd2 parameters were intentionally set in the case study for demonstration purpose.
+Typically for inverters not using momentary cessation, vdip is 0.9 and vup is 1.1 and the control deadbands match the voltage dip setup, i.e. dbd1 = vdip - 1 and dbd2 = vup - 1.
+Under such typical setting, there is no difference between the converted REEC\A and the original REEC\B for all operating conditions.

-Example 3

-Converting REEC\B model that does not use voltage\dip logic
+Example 3: Converting REEC B model that does not use voltage dip logic

-If the REEC\B model uses Kqv control (i.e., kqv>0), but not the voltage\dip logic, converting to REEC\A model could require re-tuning of the model.
+If the REEC\B model uses Kqv control (i.e. kqv>0), but not the voltage\dip logic, converting to REEC\A model could require re-tuning of the model.

-Table 4 shows the conversion, in this case, involves changing vdip and vup parameters between the REEC\B and the REEC\A models.
+Table 4 shows the conversion in this case involves changing vdip and vup parameters between the REEC\B and the REEC\A models.
 The setup of the REEC\B model relies on Kqv current injection for voltage control.
-Without modifying vdip and vup in REEC\A to activate Kqv control, the REEC\A produces a different response than the REEC\B model.
+Without modifying vdip and vup in REEC\A to activate Kqv control, the REEC\A does not produce similar response as the REEC\B model.